 Unlike some other mainstream sources, IMABI has remained a free resource.
 As a result, there are some limitations to the quality and degree of services provided here.
-That is why input from users is crucial to the continued success of IMABI.
+That is why input from users is crucial to its continued success.

 Wanna Learn Japanese?